NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

-Try out these examples to learn the basics of modeling oil spills in Boston Harbor and Vicinity.
+Try out these examples to learn the basics of modeling oil spills in Boston Harbor and vicinity.
 Explore how changing tides, winds, runoff from the Merrimack River, and wastewater outflow can affect the trajectories of oil slicks.
 In addition, one example demonstrates how model and observation limitations can be overcome by including Uncertainty